rutgerblom/SDDC.Lab/README.md

 ## Description

 This repository contains a set of Ansible Playbooks that will deploy and configure vCenter, nested ESXi, NSX-T Manager, and NSX-T Edge nodes.<br/>
-The primary use case is speedy provisioning of a consistent lab environment.
+The primary use case is speedy provisioning of a consistent nested lab environment.

 ## Setup